Quantum Leap (2022 TV series)

-Quantum Leap is an American science fiction television series aired on NBC.
-It is a revival of the show created by Donald P. Bellisario, with Steven Lilien & Bryan Wynbrandt developing the new series.
-Don Bellisario, Steven Lilien & Bryan Wynbrandt executive produce the new series.
-It takes place 30 years after Dr. Sam Beckett stepped into the Quantum Leap accelerator and after the Season 5 finale where the show left off.
-The series stars Raymond Lee as new lead character Dr. Ben Song, along with Caitlin Bassett, Mason Alexander Park, Nanrisa Lee, and Ernie Hudson.
-The series premiered on September 19, 2022.
-In December 2022, the series was renewed for a second season.
+Quantum Leap is an American science fiction television series that aired on NBC.
+Developed by Steven Lilien and Bryan Wynbrandt, it is a revival of the 1989 show created by Donald P. Bellisario.
+Bellisario, Lilien and Wynbrandt executive produce.
+It takes place in 2022, thirty years after the original show concluded.
+The series stars Raymond Lee as the new lead character Dr. Ben Song, along with Caitlin Bassett, Mason Alexander Park, Nanrisa Lee, and Ernie Hudson.
+Quantum Leap premiered on September 19, 2022.
+In December 2022, the series was renewed for a second season consisting of 13 episodes, which premiered on October 4, 2023.
+In April 2024, NBC canceled the series after two seasons.

 Premise

-Thirty years have passed since Dr. Sam Beckett vanished into the Quantum Leap accelerator.
-The Quantum Leap project has been restarted with a new team trying to piece together the mysteries behind Beckett and his machine.
-For reasons unknown, Dr. Ben Song, the new project's lead physicist, has uploaded new program code to the project systems and used the upgraded accelerator to leap back in time.
-He becomes lost in the past just as Beckett did, living the lives of other people and changing history in hopes of getting back to the present.
-Project employee Addison Augustine, who is Ben's fiancée, acts as his liaison with the project, appearing to him as a hologram only he can see and hear, just as the previous project's observer Al Calavicci did for Beckett.
+Thirty years have passed since Dr. Samuel "Sam" Beckett vanished into the Quantum Leap accelerator.
+The United States Department of Defense has restarted the Quantum Leap project with a new team trying to recreate the accelerator and retrieve Beckett from the past.
+For reasons unknown, Dr. Ben Song, the new project's lead physicist, has uploaded new program code to Ziggy, the project's supercomputer and used the upgraded accelerator to leap back in time without informing anyone on the team as to why.
+He becomes stuck in the past just as Beckett did, living the lives of other people and changing history for the better.
+However, his leaps appear to have a trajectory to take him to a specific point in spacetime.
+Project employee Addison Augustine, who is Ben's fiancée, acts as his liaison with the project, appearing to him as a hologram that only he can see and hear, just as the previous project's observer Al Calavicci did for Beckett.